xtrafrancyz/haste-server/README.md

 ## Author

+xtrafrancyz <xtrafrancyz@gmail.com>

-John Crepezzi <john.crepezzi@gmail.com>
+Original Code by John Crepezzi <john.crepezzi@gmail.com>

+Key Design by Brian Dawson <bridawson@gmail.com>

 ## License

 (The MIT License)

-Copyright © 2011-2012 John Crepezzi
+Copyright © 2011-2020 John Crepezzi
+Copyright © 2020-2025 xtrafrancyz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the ‘Software’), to deal in